-Penny Kittle and Don Graves’s Quick Writes Book attracted some of my kids inasmuch as I adapted some of the “Quick Writes” for my students to use as homework (if they needed an idea of something to write about).
+Penny Kittle and Don Graves's Quick Writes Book attracted some of my kids inasmuch as I adapted some of the "Quick Writes" for my students to use as homework (if they needed an idea of something to write about).
 About two weeks ago, I decided to pull some of the Stories in Hand Sparks, from… Continue reading Rapid Writes

 With the action research project I'm about to embark on, I'm trying to get a better hold on the writing behaviors my students, who do not write regularly, possess.
 I reached for M. Colleen Cruz's New Book from the Workshop Help Desk Series entitled A Quick Guide to Reaching Struggling Writers.
 This book is chock-full… Continue reading Writing Behaviors & the Process

 My grade-level colleagues and I discussed ways to make more time for independent writing during our last common planning session.
 One thing that was mentioned was setting aside some time in-class, whether it's during our separate from Writing Workshop, to give students an opportunity to do a Quick Write.
 It's something I've never tried before… Continue reading Making More Time for Independent Notebook Writing

-Earlier this week I wrote a quick write in my writer’s notebook about getting my cabbage patch kid.
+Earlier this week I wrote a quick write in my writer's notebook about getting my cabbage patch kid.
 (Last week for Memoir Monday, I toyed with the So What? of writing about Laney.)
 I thought I'd get it scanned and then posted in that format, yet, it just hasn't happened.
 So, because it's nearly Poetry Friday… Continue reading Ruth’s Memoir Monday: Getting Laney.

 I learned so much at the final session I attended at NCTE today.
-The session, “Writing from your Teaching Life,” was led by Don Graves, Penny Kittle, Meg Petersen, and Karen Hartman.
+The session, "Writing from your Teaching Life," was led by Don Graves, Penny Kittle, Meg Petersen, and Karen Hartman.
 What a treat to have all of these great writers and teachers in the same room!
 First, we made a map of our… Continue reading It’s not everyday you get Don Graves’ feedback on your writing!